xerminator/TheOtherUsDev/README.md

 ## Anti Teleport

 The Anti Teleport Modifier prevents the player from getting teleported to the Meeting Table if a body gets reported or an Emergency Meeting is called.\
-The player will start the round where the previous one ended (Emergency Meeting Call/Body Report).
+The player will start the round where the previous one ended (Emergency Meeting Call/Body Report).\
+\
+**NOTE**
+- Impostor, Neutral or Crewmate roles can have this Modifier

 ### Game Options
 | Name | Description |